 Cat that lived in collapsed Surfside condo tower is found safe, reunited with family

-Binx, a cat that lived on the ninth floor of Champlain Towers South Condo, was found safe two weeks after the building collapsed and has been reunited with its family, an animal rescue organization said.
+Binx, a cat that lived on the ninth floor of Champlain Towers South condo, was found safe two weeks after the building collapsed and has been reunited with his family.

-The cat was found near the rubble and was taken Thursday night to Kitty Campus, an organization that cares for community cats in Miami Beach.
+The black cat was found near the rubble and was taken to Kitty Campus, an organization that cares for community cats in Miami Beach.

+A volunteer feeding cats in the area was the one who found him, Miami-Dade County Mayor Daniella Levine Cava said during a news conference late Friday.
+Binx was reunited with his family Friday.

+“I’m glad that this small miracle could bring some light into the life of a hurting family today and provide a bright spot for our whole community in the midst of this terrible tragedy,” Levine Cava said.

 “All we needed was a ray of hope in this tragedy ...
 Today was one of the most amazing days ... one of the survivors came to see the cat and to determine if it was her families cat and IT WAS!”
 Vlasek wrote in the post.
 “We are so grateful to be able to help in any small way.
 These families lost so much but our south Florida communities team work was able to give them this.
 Thank you!”

-The cat was identified as Binx, who lived in unit #904.
-That unit belonged to Angela and Edgar Gonzalez, who lived in the building with their daughters Deven and Tayler and their dog Daisy.
+Binx lived in unit #904.
+That unit belonged to Angela and Edgar Gonzalez, who lived in the building with their daughters, Deven and Tayler, and their dog, Daisy.

 “As you may know, pets are family, and this is a miracle ...
-That’s actually Deven’s cat, so I’m sure she’s going to be over the moon knowing that they found her cat,” Maria Gaspari, a friend of the family, told WSVN.
+That’s actually Deven’s cat, so I’m sure she’s going to be over the moon knowing that they found her cat,” Maria Gaspari, a friend of the family, told WSVN-Fox 7.

 Angela and Deven were among the first to be pulled from the rubble and were hospitalized.
 Tayler was not in the building at the time of the collapse.
 Edgar is still missing.